k8ssandra/k8ssandra/docs/content/en/tasks/repair/_index.md

 To access Reaper, navigate to [http://localhost:8080/webui/](http://localhost:8080/webui/).

 {{% alert title="Tip" color="success" %}}
-Again, if you are not running locally, use the IP address provided by your cluster for the ingress resource or the load balancer service.
+If you are not running locally, use the IP address provided by your cluster for the ingress resource or the load balancer service.
 {{% /alert %}}

 ### Check the cluster’s health